Chiral numerical renormalization group: The Wilson Ladder

-where $\mathbf{v}_{n+}$ and $\mathbf{v}_{n-}$ are, respectively, the top and bottom rows of $\mathbf{V}_{n}=\left(\begin{smallmatrix}\mathbf{v}_{n+}\\ \mathbf{v}_{n-} \end{smallmatrix}\right)$.
+where $\mathbf{v}_{n+}$ and $\mathbf{v}_{n-}$ are, respectively, the top and bottom rows of $\mathbf{V}_{n}=\left(\!\begin{smallmatrix}\mathbf{v}_{n+}\\ \mathbf{v}_{n-} \end{smallmatrix}\!\right)$.

 We can now embed Eq.\,(\ref{eq:H-PHsym}) into a single-particle Hamiltonian.
-We choose a seemingly peculiar order of rows (and columns): the first row corresponds to the odd impurity mode\textbf{ $d_{-}$}, rows $2\to2N+1$ correspond to the even bath modes $\mathbf{a}_{n+}$, row $2N+2$ corresponds to the even impurity mode $d_{+}$, and rows $2N+3\to4N+2$ correspond to the odd bath modes $\mathbf{a}_{n-}$.
+We choose a seemingly peculiar order of rows (and columns): The first row corresponds to the odd impurity mode\textbf{ $d_{-}$}, rows $2\to2N+1$ correspond to the particle-hole even bath modes $\mathbf{a}_{n+}$, row $2N+2$ corresponds to the even impurity mode $d_{+}$, and rows $2N+3\to4N+2$ correspond to the particle-hole odd bath modes $\mathbf{a}_{n-}$.
 Thus, the single-particle Hamiltonian has the following structure

-as shown in Fig.\,\ref{fig:Tridiag-Symmetric}, with $M$ a $\left(2N+1\right)\times\left(2N+1\right)$ matrix and $O$ a zeros matrix of the same size. $M$ is not a Hermitian (symmetric) matrix, but can still be brought to tridiagonal form by applying different unitary (orthogonal) transformations from the left and right
+as shown in Fig.\,\ref{fig:Tridiag-Symmetric}, with $M$ a $\left(2N+1\right)\times\left(2N+1\right)$ matrix and $O$ a zeros matrix of the same dimension. $M$ is not a Hermitian (symmetric, assuming real coefficients) matrix, but can still be brought to tridiagonal form by applying different unitary (orthogonal) transformations from the left and right

 with the labels of the matrix elements explained below.
-Then specifying the unitary transformation $\mathcal{U}=\left(\begin{smallmatrix}U_{+} & 0\\ 0 & U_{-} \end{smallmatrix}\right)$ we can transform $H$ into
+Then, specifying the unitary transformation $\mathcal{U}=\left(\begin{smallmatrix}U_{+} & 0\\ 0 & U_{-} \end{smallmatrix}\right)$ we can transform $H$ into

 as shown in Fig.\,\ref{fig:Tridiag-Symmetric-Chain}.
-In the transformed Hamiltonian rows 1 and $2N+2$ still correspond to $d_{-}$ and $d_{+}$, respectively.
+In the transformed Hamiltonian, rows 1 and $2N+2$ still correspond to $d_{-}$ and $d_{+}$, respectively.
 If we identify rows $ { }$ with $f_{n+}$ and rows $ { }$ with $f_{n-}$, we find that the elements of $\mathcal{M}$ in Eq.\,(\ref{eq:Tridiag-m}) give us $\mathbf{T}_{n}=\left(\begin{smallmatrix}t_{n+} & 0\\ 0 & t_{n-} \end{smallmatrix}\right)$ and $\mathbf{E}_{n}=\left(\begin{smallmatrix}0 & \eta_{n}\\ \eta_{n}^{*} & 0 \end{smallmatrix}\right)$.
 Thus, we indeed get the ladder structure as advertised.